Montzi/Workoutapp/README.md

 ## Everything else

-- 35 dumbbell exercises, 5 per muscle group.
-A session uses 3 per group on the 3 day split, 4 on the 5 day.
+- 44 exercises.
+Five to seven per muscle group plus three cardio presets.
+A session takes 3 per group on the 3 day split, 4 on the 5 day.
+Everything from your printed A, B and C workouts is in
+  there: neutral grip bench press, seated shoulder press, seated curl, hip thrust, sumo squat and bench reverse crunch were the six that were missing.
-- Every exercise animates on a loop, on the list and inside the workout.
+- Every exercise animates on a loop.
+The list keeps the simple figure.
+Open an exercise and you get a fuller anatomical figure with the working muscles lit up, primary in solid red and secondary faded.
 - Description, front and back muscle map, and technique cues on every lift.
 - Weight picker in 5 lb steps, capped at 55 per hand, remembered per exercise.
 - Set counter, progress bar, rest countdown with a beep at 3, 2, 1, then the next set auto starts.